retowuest/github-course-starter/_assignments/01-critical-response.md

 * For theoretical readings:

-  * Use historical evidence to evaluate the plausibility of the assumptions the authors make
+  * Use historical evidence to evaluate the plausibility of the assumptions the authors make.

-  * Propose an important factor that the theory neglects and show how including this factor would change the conclusion
+  * Propose an important factor that the theory neglects and show how including this factor would change the conclusion.

-  * Characterize an additional implication of the theory that the authors do not discuss
+  * Characterize an additional implication of the theory that the authors do not discuss.

 * For empirical readings:

-  * Pursue an alternative interpretation of the evidence the authors present
+  * Pursue an alternative interpretation of the evidence the authors present.

-  * Evaluate how the case fits (or fails to fit) a particular theoretical model
+  * Evaluate how the case fits (or fails to fit) a particular theoretical model.

-  * Argue, based on a theoretical model, for how the case would have played out differently if some factor had been different
+  * Argue, based on a theoretical model, for how the case would have played out differently if some factor had been different.

 ### Conclusion